-4.51 Amended and Restated Term Loan and Security Agreement, among Birks Group Inc., Certain Financial Institutions, as Lenders, GB Merchant Partners, LLC, as Administrative Agent and Co-Collateral Agent and Wells Fargo Credit, Inc., as Co-Collateral Agent and as Documentation Agent, dated as of June 8, 2011.
+Exhibit Number Description of Document 4.37 Second Amended and Restated Revolving Credit and Security Agreement, among Birks Group Inc., Mayor's Jewelers, Inc. Certain Financial Institutions, as Lenders, Bank of America, N.A., as Administrative Agent, Bank of America, N.A. (acting through its Canada branch) as Canadian Agent, Bank of America, N.A. and Wells Fargo Bank, National Association, as Co-Collateral Agents with Merrill Lynch, Pierce, Fenner & Smith Incorporated and Wells Fargo Capital Finance, LLC, as Co-Lead Arrangers and Co-Book Managers, dated as of June 8, 2011 (the "Revolver Agreement").
 Incorporated by reference from the Birks Group Annual Report on Form 20-F filed with the SEC on July 8, 2011.

-Exhibit Number Description of Document 4.52 Master Lease Agreement dated as of June 21, 2013, among Varilease Finance, Inc., Mayor's Jewelers of Florida, Inc. and Mayor's Jewelers Inc. Incorporated by reference from Birks Group Form 6-K filed with the SEC on September 3, 2013.
-4.53 Convertible Debenture Agreement, dated August 16, 2013, between Montrovest B.V. and Birks Group.
+4.38 Master Lease Agreement dated as of June 21, 2013, among Varilease Finance, Inc., Mayor's Jewelers of Florida, Inc. and Mayor's Jewelers Inc. Incorporated by reference from Birks Group Form 6-K filed with the SEC on September 3, 2013.
+4.39 Convertible Debenture Agreement, dated August 16, 2013, between Montrovest B.V. and Birks Group.
 Incorporated by reference from Birks Group Form 6-K filed with the SEC on September 3, 2013.
-4.54 Convertible Debenture Agreement, dated August 23, 2013, between Rhino 66 and Birks Group.
+4.40 Convertible Debenture Agreement, dated August 23, 2013, between Rhino 66 and Birks Group.
 Incorporated by reference from Birks Group Form 6-K filed with the SEC on September 3, 2013.
-4.55 First Amendment to Second Amended and Restated Revolving Credit and Security Agreement dated August 22, 2013.
+4.41 First Amendment to Second Amended and Restated Revolving Credit and Security Agreement dated August 22, 2013.
 Incorporated by reference from Birks Group Form 6-K filed with the SEC on September 3, 2013.
-4.56 Second Amended and Restated Term Loan and Security Agreement dated August 22, 2013.
-Incorporated by reference from Birks Group Form 6-K filed with the SEC on September 3, 2013.
-4.57 Second Amendment to Second Amended and Restated Revolving Credit and Security Agreement dated May 12, 2014.
+4.42 Second Amendment to Second Amended and Restated Revolving Credit and Security Agreement dated May 12, 2014.
 Incorporated by reference from Birks Group Form 6-K filed with the SEC on June 19, 2014.
-4.58 Third Amendment to Second Amended and Restated Revolving Credit Agreement dated June 10, 2014.
+4.43 Third Amendment to Second Amended and Restated Revolving Credit and Security Agreement dated June 10, 2014.
 Incorporated by reference from Birks Group Form 6-K filed with the SEC on June 19, 2014.
-4.59 First Amendment to Second Amended and Restated Term Loan and Security Agreement dated June 10, 2014.
-Incorporated by reference from Birks Group Form 6-K filed with the SEC on June 19, 2014.
-4.60 Letter Agreement between Mayor's Jewelers and Thomas A. Andruskevich, dated November 14, 2005.
+4.44 Letter Agreement between Mayor's Jewelers and Thomas A. Andruskevich, dated November 14, 2005.
 Incorporated by reference from the Birks Group Registration Statement on Form F-3 filed with the SEC on March 25, 2011.
-4.61 Letter Agreement between Mayor's Jewelers and Filippo Recami, dated November 14, 2005.
+4.45 Letter Agreement between Mayor's Jewelers and Filippo Recami, dated November 14, 2005.
 Incorporated by reference from the Birks Group Registration Statement on Form F-3 filed with the SEC on March 25, 2011.
-4.62 Letter Agreement between Mayor's Jewelers and Joseph Keifer, dated November 14, 2005.
+4.46 Letter Agreement between Mayor's Jewelers and Joseph Keifer, dated November 14, 2005.
 Incorporated by reference from the Birks Group Registration Statement on Form F-3 filed with the SEC on March 25, 2011.
-4.63 Letter Agreement between Mayor's Jewelers and Marco Pasteris, dated November 14, 2005.
+4.47 Letter Agreement between Mayor's Jewelers and Marco Pasteris, dated November 14, 2005.
 Incorporated by reference from the Birks Group Registration Statement on Form F-3 filed with the SEC on March 25, 2011.
-4.64 Letter Agreement between Mayor's Jewelers and Carlo Coda-Nuziante, dated November 14, 2005.
+4.48 Letter Agreement between Mayor's Jewelers and Carlo Coda-Nuziante, dated November 14, 2005.
 Incorporated by reference from the Birks Group Registration Statement on Form F-3 filed with the SEC on March 25, 2011.
-4.65 Employment Agreement between Birks Group Inc. and Jean-Christophe Bédos, dated January 4, 2012.
-Incorporated by reference from the Birks Group Registration Statement on Form F-1 filed with the SEC on April 27, 2012.
+4.49 Employment Agreement between Birks Group Inc. and Jean-Christophe Bédos, dated January 4 2012 Incorporated by reference from the Birks Group Registration Statement on

-Canadian Offering Memorandum, dated as of April 27, 2012.
-Incorporated by reference from the Birks Group Registration Statement on Form F-1 filed with the SEC on April 27, 2012.
+Form F-1 filed with the SEC on April 27, 2012.